 Expanding the base viewer

-The base viewer became assumed infrastructure.
-Users expected to see their sequence at the base level and PMs started specced new products around that expectation.
+The base viewer became a foundational part of the results experience.
+Users expected to see their sequence at the base level and PMs started speccing new products around that expectation.
 My bet that the base viewer would become a platform-wide component was validated, especially when our new Genotyping Analysis product was built with the base viewer as a central piece of product differentiation.

 In our Genotyping Analysis product, we run sequencing results through an algorithm that assigns mutations to the right allele.